softdevteam/krun/README.md

 # Krun

-Krun is a framework for running software benchmarking experiments.
+Krun is a framework for running high-quality software benchmarking experiments.

-**Krun uses sudo to elevate privileges!
-Please read these instructions in full.**

-The `examples/` directory contains a simple experiment using Krun.
-This is a good starting point for setting up your own Krun configuration.

-The example here contains two benchmark programs (*nbody* and *dummy*), executed on two VMs (*cPython* and native code with no VM).
-There is a separate example with Java (using *JVM* such as HotSpot), which requires you to set up some environment variables before you compile Krun.
-Each benchmark is run for 5 iterations on the same VM, then the VM is restarted and the benchmark is re-run for another 5 iterations.
-We say that the experiment runs 2 *process executions* and 5 *in-process iterations* of each benchmark.

-This configuration can be found in the file `examples/example.krun`.
-The example with Java can be found in `examples/java.krun`.
+Krun experiments consist of a configuration file, a carefully configured benchmarking machine, and the benchmarks themselves.

-## Step 1: prepare the benchmarking machine
+## Step 1: Initial installation

-Krun currently only runs on Unix-like environments.
+Krun currently only runs on Debian Linux and OpenBSD.
+Porting it to other Unix variants is unlikely to be difficult, and we welcome patches.
-To run this example experiment, you need superuser rights to the machine you are using, e.g. on Linux you should be able to run `sudo`.

 ### Dependencies

-Krun currently runs on (Debian) Linux and OpenBSD.

-You need to have the following installed:
+You need to have the following programs installed:

+  * sudo
   * Python2.7 (pre-installed in Debian)
   * GNU make, a C compiler and libc (`build-essential` package in Debian)
   * cpufrequtils (Linux only. `cpufrequtils` package in Debian)